 - Discoverability: Your out-of-stock items will appear in search results, giving customers a wider selection and helping to increase traffic to your product detail pages

 - Sales: Customers can buy temporarily out-of-stock items, which can result in improved sales

 - Inventory productivity: Taking customer orders while your products are temporarily out-of-stock can reduce the time between shipment and sale

 The program cannot be used solely for specific ASINs.
 This is a full-account or none at all enrollment.
 Sign up for the pilot program here (login required).
 Should you enroll and try out the program, only to find that it’s not right for you, you can exit the program by heading here (login required).

 The best bet is still to avoid running out of stock

 Though Amazon is offering this option to some sellers, it’s still a safer bet to just make sure you don’t let your inventory get so close that this becomes an issue.
-The best way to do that is with Velocity and Forecast reporting.

 Your relationship with suppliers and how quick you can get your orders to them can also help you maintain stock levels.
 If finding your supplier information and keeping it up to date is tedious, it’s costing you time.
 If creating purchase orders takes up a significant part of your day,